zwazoe/object-match-maker/README.md

 ```
 ## case 2: argument 2, outputting an array only.
+> node test test_2

->Do not panic.
+Do not panic.

-You just output the solution as an object and as an array.
+- You just output the solution as an object and as an array.
-If you only want the object, you will simply add a second argument of 1
+- If you only want the object, you will simply add a second argument of 1
-and if you wanted only the array, you will add a second parameter of 0
+- and if you wanted only the array, you will add a second parameter of 0
-.
-If you want both, you may leave it empty or add a second parameter of 2.
+- If you want both, you may leave it empty or add a second parameter of 2.

 Let's run it again with a second argument of 0.
 This should output an array instead of array and object.

-> From test script, run: node test test_2
 ```

 let c = ObjectMatchMaker([a,b],0)